STAYING ON THE FARM – A QUICK GUIDE

 - Financial contributions; Buddha Garden is not a guest house.
 If you decide to participate you will be joining us as a part of our learning community.
 You will participate in both the activities and the financial contribution that we all make for being here.
 For however long you stay, you will be one of our community members.
-We request that you make a financial contribution to the farm.
-At the moment we are asking for a minimum contribution of Rs250/person/day for the first month, Rs200/person/day for the second month and Rs150/person/day thereafter.
+The financial contribution to the farm is Rs250/person/day for the first month, Rs200/person/day for the second month and Rs150/person/day thereafter.

 This payment includes:

 - communal breakfast Monday to Friday (this is simple Indian food)